-This area has been popular with picnickers since the 1980's.
-There are numerous significant specimen trees in the reserve, such as sequoia, oak, lime, poplar and Dutch elm, some of which were planted more than 100 years ago when the reservce was part of the adjacent homestead garden.
+For a lovely day out from Milton, drive to popular spot; Mount Stuart Recreational Reserve - or for those cyclists venturing down the Clutha Gold Cycling and Walking Trail, this reserve is a perfect rest stop.
+The area features a range of significant specimen trees including sequoia, oak, lime, poplar and Dutch elm, some of which were planted more than 100 years ago when the reserve was part of the adjacent homestead garden.

-Woolshed Valley Track is a 40-minute return walking track from the reserve follows the Tokomairiro River to Woolshed Valley at Glenore.
+Meander the reserve then take a pleasant stroll along the Woolshed Valley Track - a well-traversed 40-minute return walking track from the reserve that follows the Tokomairiro River through bush to Woolshed Valley at Glenore.

 Sign up to our e-news